katherinechen912/CV/index.md

 ## Interactive Installations
 `2025`
-### A collection exploring the dialogue between human motion and algorithmic space using real-time sensing (Kinect, Leap Motion, MediaPipe).
-These works transform gesture into fields of light and sound, where the body becomes both performer and instrument.

 __Ephemeral Echoes__ [[Video Preview](https://youtu.be/2Pf54LgHnb4)]
 > A four-window installation that visualizes the dissolution of bodily presence into a marine environment using depth tracking.